 Section 1.
 Probationary Period.
-The Employer shall one year after hiring employees new to state government to determine the employee's competence in any position covered by this Agreement.
+The Employer shall have one year after hiring employees new to state government to determine the employee's competence in any position covered by this Agreement.

-During the probationary period, the Chief, Title and Registration Bureau, or designee, through the employee's immediate supervisor, will conduct counseling sessions to inform the employee of his or her strengths, weaknesses, and methods of improvement; and shall include a signed acknowledgement by the employee of the evaluation with a copy being provided to the employee.
-Such an evaluation shall be done at least quarterly during the probationary period.
+During the probationary period, the Chief, Vehicle Services Bureau, or designee, through the employee's immediate supervisor, will conduct counseling sessions to inform the employee of his or her strengths, weaknesses, and methods of improvement; and shall include a signed acknowledgement by the employee of the evaluation with a copy being provided to the employee.